 It was 4 o’clock in the afternoon of a cloudy day.
 We arrived at the Temazcal in a humble house.

 All the attendees were from the community.
 It was not a tourist event, as happens in many places in Mexico.
-This was a ceremony that is part of the community.
-This was a ceremony that is part of the community, where people go weekly for health problems or simply to relax the mind.
+It was a ceremony that is part of the community.
+Furthermore, it was a ceremony that is part of the community, where people come weekly for health problems or just to immerse themselves in a relaxing atmosphere.

 Temazcal in the town of Comala in Colima, Mexico.
 Photo by Jassonfoto.